mac-comp127/rpg-battle/SELF_EVALUATION.md

 ## Self-Evaluation Rubric

-# 🔴 Instructions

-You can make a copy of this document and use the checkboxes below as you complete the self-evaluation of your solution.

 # Correctness

 Use the list below to evaluate the correctness of your solution.
 Cross off the items that your solution passes.